MingcongBai/MingcongBai.github.io/_posts/2017-01-27-ibm-thinkpad-340-episode-1.md

 ---
 layout: post
-title: The Silent Box: Episode 1, The Machine
+title: The Silent Box.
+Episode 1, The Machine
 ---

 So I figured that it's about time for another blog post.
 Well, this time will be